andis-sprinkis/unicode-menu/README.md

 # Unicode menu

-A Unicode character selector interface.
+A Unicode character selector.

-Use with a menu program to query a Unicode character's value, property or an escape sequence.
+For use with a menu program to query a Unicode character's value, property or an escape sequence.

 ## Usage